27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Set Sail with a Ride on the Ferry

-From the deck and indoor seating you can see Seattle’s skyline, and on clear fall days, the Olympic and Cascade Mountain Ranges as well as Mount Rainier, towering over 14,000 feet above sea level.
+From the deck and indoor seating, you can see Seattle’s skyline and, on clear fall days, the Olympic and Cascade Mountain Ranges, as well as Mount Rainier, towering over 14,000 feet above sea level.

 Go Whale Watching on the FSR Clipper